Batchelders Giving $1 Million to Enhance OSUAA

 At a February 5 ceremony, the area previously known as Traditions Hall will be renamed the Batchelder Family Traditions Hall.
 The space includes the fireplace that was previously named for the Batchelders' father, Arley.

-Chris Batchelder, president and CEO of the Alumni Association, is Gene's son and David's nephew.
+Chris Batchelder, president and CEO of the OSUAA, is Gene's son and David's nephew.
 He says their gift will directly support staff growth and enhanced alumni engagement around the world by expanding the Alumni Association's programming and capability.

 "The OSU Alumni Association has experienced unprecedented growth over the past three years and we are excited about what this transformational gift will allow us to further achieve," Chris Batchelder said.
 "Engagement of our alumni is central to our mission of keeping the 230,000-plus alumni and friends of Oklahoma State University 'Connected for Life.'"